Sign up to The Independent’s Now Hear This newsletter for exclusive competitions

 Now Hear This: Sign up to The Independent’s weekly newsletter for exclusive competitions

-Sign up to the Now Hear This letter to get exclusive access to competitions, features and more
+Sign up to the Now Hear This newsletter to get exclusive access to competitions, features and more

 I’m keen to make the The Independent’s Now Hear This newsletter as fun as possible, which is why we’re launching the first of what will be many exciting competitions, exclusive for subscribers.